Intro to Navigation

 You can pass data to a Screen when navigating using the Navigate Action.
 See the docs on Passing Data.

-Hiding the default Header for Root Navigator
+Hiding the Header

 Similarly, you can hide the Header for all the screens inside a custom Stack Navigator that you add: